A Course in Interacting Particle Systems: Further results

-\bl[Weak convergence] Let $E$ be a compact metrizable space.
-Assume that $\mu_n\in\Mi_1(E)$ have the property that $\lim_{n\to\infty}\mu_n f$ exists for all $f\in\Hi$, where $\Hi\sub\Ci(E)$ is distribution determining.
-Then there exists a $\mu\in\Mi_1(E)$ such that $\mu_n\Rightarrow\mu$. \el \bpro By Prohorov's theorem, the space $\Mi_1(E)$, equipped with the topology of weak convergence, is compact.
-Therefore, to prove the statement, it suffices to show that the sequence $\mu_n$ has not more than one cluster point, i.e., it suffices to show that if $\mu,\mu'$ are subsequential limits, then $\mu'=\mu$.
-Clearly, $\mu,\mu'$ must satisfy $\mu'f=\mu f$ for all $f\in\Hi$, so the claim follows from the assumption that $\Hi$ is distribution determining. \epro
+\begin{Proof} By Prohorov's theorem, the space $\Mi_1(E)$, equipped with the topology of weak convergence, is compact.
+Therefore, to prove the statement, it suffices to show that the sequence $\mu_n$ has not more than one cluster point, that is, it suffices to show that if $\mu,\mu'$ are subsequential limits, then $\mu'=\mu$.
+Clearly, $\mu,\mu'$ must satisfy $\mu'f=\mu f$ for all $f\in\Hi$, so the claim follows from the assumption that $\Hi$ is distribution determining. \end{Proof}